phasorpy.phasor#

 transform phasor coordinates:

-reduce dimensionality of arrays of phasor coordinates:
+reduce the dimensionality of arrays of phasor coordinates:

 - phasorpy.phasor.phasor_center(mean, real, imag, /, *, skip_axis=None, method='mean', nan_safe=True, **kwargs)[source]#